dylanhayes/dylanhayes.github.io/_posts/2025-01-05-Copilot-Pages.md

 title: Copilot Pages - Adding Charts
 ---

-Copilot Pages are a feature of Biz chat allowing a more interactive approach to AI assisted authoring.
-Although broadly similar to Canvas in Chat GPT-4o, Copilot pages have some interesting features for mixing different types content due the incorporation of Loop capabilities.
+Copilot Pages are a feature of Biz Chat allowing a more interactive approach to AI assisted authoring.
+Although broadly similar to Canvas in Chat GPT-4o, Copilot Pages have some interesting features for mixing different types content due the incorporation of Loop capabilities.

 ## Starting with a prompt ##